uclid/cloudletplacement_final/README.md

 ## Running the Code
 * Setup and Dependencies
   * You can import the code as a standard Java Project into any IDE, or from command-line in a local diretory.
   * The main depency required is `cplex.jar` available in [external_lib](external_lib) directory.
 Add this as an external JAR to your project.
+CPLEX installation is also required for run.
 (The process differs depending on the IDE or command-line setup).
 * [MainRunner](main_classes/runners/MainRunner.java)
   * The `main` method runs different approaches based on the first input argument (1-4) to `run()` method in the order below
     1. OCP Cost
     2. OCP Latency
     3. ACP
     4. GACP
-  * Example:- Line 174: `results_summary.add(run(4, cloudlets, points, devices, cost, latency, lp_solve));` will run GACP based on the dataset path set in Line 141 for the sample numbers in the range specified in Line 139 (typically 1 to 30).
+  * These have been broken down into individual methods for smooth running.
+No need to change or update the code.
  * Special runtime considerations
-   * `lp_solve` is not required for OCP Cost and OCP Latency, and can be commented out to avoid additional runtime overhead for those methods.
    * OCP Latency and ACP can be run for all samples without any special changes to the code.
-   * OCP Cost and GACP need modifications  to run across different samples due to the machine limitations and convergence behavior of the algorithms.
+   * OCP Cost and GACP need additional arguments to run across different samples due to the machine limitations and convergence behavior of the algorithms.
      * OCP Cost approach requires node limited solutions for larger instances since CPLEX cannot converge to optimal solutions for a very long time.
-For that, `model.setParam(IloCplex.Param.MIP.Limits.Nodes, 15);` must be added after Line 15 in [CplexCloudletPlacement](cplex_model/algorithm/CplexCloudletPlacement.java).
-Note that the second argument (15) needs to be adjusted for specific datasets for convergence to appropriate accuracy and within reasonable time.
+For that, a Node Limited Solution is needed.
+The code is already configured with these node limits for OCP Cost run.
+No need to modify code for it.
 [More details in next section]
      * GACP requires coverage values less than 1.0 for complex or larger instances since it may not converge for a long time when full coverage is expected.
-This value needs to be adjusted for specific datasets using `threshold` in `main()` method ([MainRunner](main_classes/runners/MainRunner.java), line 109).
-[More details in next section]
+This value needs to be adjusted for specific datasets.
+The code is already configured with these thresholds for GACP run.
+No need to modify code for it.[More details in next section]

 ## Specific parameters for OCP Cost and GACP
 * OCP Node Limit Value